What are OSHA Regulations for Stacking Pallets?

-- Ensure that the metal pallets are stored in clean place and have no protruding nails, holes, splinters, loose boards, among others.
+- Ensure that the metal pallets are stored in a clean place and have no protruding nails, holes, splinters, or loose boards, among others.

 - Pallets must be positioned in a stable manner to avoid collapse or sliding when stacking goods on it.